Myrmex/overview/cadmus/dev/backend/parts.md

     /// <returns>The pins.</returns>
     public override IEnumerable<DataPin> GetDataPins(IItem? item = null)
     {
-        // TODO: build pins, eventually using DataPinBuilder like this:
+        // TODO: build pins, eventually using DataPinBuilder like this
+        // (optionally using DataPinHelper.DefaultFilter as an argument):
         // DataPinBuilder builder = new(new StandardDataPinTextFilter());
         //// latitude
         // builder.AddValue("lat", Latitude);